signalfx/signalfx-python-tracing/signalfx_tracing/libraries/requests_/README.md

 - [signalfx/python-requests](https://github.com/signalfx/python-requests)
 - [Official Site](http://docs.python-requests.org/en/master/)

-The SignalFx Auto-instrumenter configures the OpenTracing Requests instrumentation for your Session commands.
+The SignalFx Auto-instrumentor configures the OpenTracing Requests instrumentation for your Session commands.
 You can enable instrumentation within your http client by invoking the `signalfx_tracing.auto_instrument()` function before initializing your `Session` object or making api calls from the `requests` or `requests.api` modules.
 To configure tracing, some tunables are provided via `requests_config` to establish the desired tracer,